Our Favourite Piece of Press This Month (And Why It Worked) – March 2026

 Before anything went out, a lot of work went in.

 We shot the photography ourselves, styled it, and thought carefully about how the product should look and be presented.
-Cuts outs and lifestyle shots were created to work for different media too.
+Cut outs and lifestyle shots were created to work for different media too.
+We prepare everything because you never know what you’ll get asked for.

 So when we went out to press, everything was already in a really strong place.